 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-The mucopolysaccharidoses (MPS) are a group of disorders caused by the deficiency of any of the enzymes involved in the stepwise degradation of glycosaminoglycans (GAGs).
-Accumulation of GAGs in lysosomes interferes with normal functioning of cells, tissues, and organs resulting in the clinical features observed in MPS disorders.
+The mucopolysaccharidoses (MPS) are a group of disorders caused by the deficiency of any of the enzymes involved in the stepwise degradation of dermatan sulfate, heparan sulfate, keratan sulfate, or chondroitin sulfate (glycosaminoglycans GAG).
+Accumulation of GAG in lysosomes interferes with normal functioning of cells, tissues, and organs resulting in the clinical features observed in MPS disorders.

-Sanfilippo syndrome is an autosomal recessive MPS with 4 recognized types (A-D) caused by different enzyme deficiencies; the clinical presentation of all types, however, is indistinguishable.
-Sanfilippo syndrome is characterized by severe central nervous system (CNS) degeneration, but other symptoms seen in MPS, such as coarse facial features, tend to be milder.
+Sanfilippo syndrome (MPS type III) is an autosomal recessive MPS with 4 recognized types (A-D).
+Each type is caused by a deficiency in 1 of 4 enzymes involved in the degradation of heparan sulfate resulting in its lysosomal accumulation.
+Though biochemically different, the clinical presentation of all types is indistinguishable.
+Sanfilippo syndrome is characterized by severe central nervous system (CNS) degeneration, but other symptoms seen in MPS, such as coarse facial features and skeletal involvement, tend to be milder.
 Onset of clinical features usually occurs between 2 and 6 years in a child who previously appeared normal.
 The presenting symptoms are most commonly developmental delay and severe behavioral problems.
 Severe neurologic degeneration occurs in most patients by 6 to 10 years of age, accompanied by a rapid deterioration of social and adaptive skills.
 Death generally occurs by age 20, although individuals with an attenuated phenotype may have a longer life expectancy.

 Sanfilippo syndrome type B is due to the absence of the enzyme N-acetyl-alpha-D-glucosaminidase (alpha-hexosaminidase), caused by mutations in the NAGLU gene.
-Diagnostic sequencing of the NAGLU gene and deletion/duplication studies are available for patients with an enzyme deficiency.
+Diagnostic sequencing of the NAGLU gene (MP3BZ / Mucopolysaccharidosis IIIB, Full Gene Analysis) and deletion/duplication studies are available for patients with an enzyme deficiency.

 Deficiency of alpha-N-acetylglucosaminidase is diagnostic for Sanfilippo syndrome type B.